-Buying fresh, live lobster and good-quality buns will result in the most delicious lobster rolls.
-Look for live crustaceans from Maine that have all their claws and antennae intact, and toast fresh, squishy buns on a griddle with butter before filling and serving.
+Cookbook author Stacy Adimando buys fresh, live lobster and good-quality buns for the most delicious lobster rolls.
+For the best possible results, look for live crustaceans from Maine that come with all their claws and antennae intact, and make sure to butter and toast the fresh buns on a griddle before filling and serving.
+Find all of our favorite lobster recipes here.

 What You Will Need